Karl Lagerfeld Dies; A High Priest Of High Fashion

 "For instance, a daysuit ... with a typical Chanel cardigan jacket, outlined at the neck and waistline, of wool boucle in ivory and beige, with shots of coral.
 The lining is silk.
 The real Lagerfeld part: the illusion of unraveling wool, laced with color, at the skirt and cuffs."

-With his trademark ponytail and dark glasses, Lagerfeld was a fixture in the world's arts hubs, fashion's high priest in a tailored black jacket.
+With his trademark ponytail and dark glasses, Lagerfeld was a fixture in the world's art hubs, fashion's high priest in a tailored black jacket.
 He once called his glasses "my burka" and referred to his public image as a mask, a caricature of himself that he embraced.

-He was also famous for speaking his mind, with a quick wit and a knack for making outrageous comments.
+He also was famous for speaking his mind, with a quick wit and a knack for making outrageous comments.

 "Life is not a beauty contest, some [ugly people] are great," Lagerfeld once said.
-"What I hate is nasty, ugly people... the worst is ugly, short men.
+"What I hate is nasty, ugly people ... the worst is ugly, short men.
 Women can be short, but for men it is impossible.
-It is something that they will not forgive in life... they are mean and they want to kill you."
+It is something that they will not forgive in life ... they are mean and they want to kill you."

 On more practical matters, Lagerfeld called the garbage can the most important thing in a house.
 The designer also condemned a common piece of clothing by linking it with an existential calamity: "Sweatpants are a sign of defeat.
 You lost control of your life so you bought some sweatpants."

 Lagerfeld often spoke about women's weight and appearance, and he gravitated toward beautiful models and actresses, from Kate Moss to Kristen Stewart.
-But he was sharply criticized last year over comments that criticized models as well as the Me Too movement — "I'm fed up with it," he said, in an interview in which he said models who don't want to be touched should join a nunnery.
+But he was sharply criticized last year over comments that chided models as well as the Me Too movement — "I'm fed up with it," he said, in an interview in which he said models who don't want to be touched should join a nunnery.

 In response, the Model Alliance issued a statement saying in part, "Times have changed — and, with it, fashion's moral standing and accountability must as well."